-- 1. Encouraging each MRTA Unit to have a Membership Chairperson and a committee who are responsible for state MRTA membership as well as local membership. - 2.
-Acquiring the school directory lists of the names and addresses of the new retirees, both teachers and support staff, each year from every school district in your MRTA Unit/Region and sending the list(s) to the Regional Membership Chair who will send it to the MRTA office.
+- 1. Encourage each MRTA Unit to have a Membership Chairperson and a committee who are responsible for state MRTA membership as well as local membership.
+Encourage each MRTA Unit President to have at least 80% of their unit members also be members of MRTA. - 2.
+Acquire the school directory lists of the names and addresses of the new retirees, both teachers and school personnel, each year from every school district in your MRTA Unit/Region.
 Districts having no retirees should also be reported. - 3.
-Increasing the current MRTA membership renewal rate of 78.12% to 90% of MRTA \$35 memberships: - Organizing membership campaigns via Zoom, Facebook, emails, phone calls, and other forms of contact. - b.
-Promoting the advantage of automatic dues renewal via the MRTA website for payment of MRTA dues. - c.
-Growing MRTA's and local units' social media outreach through platforms such as Facebook. - d.
-Offering the convenience of paying a three-year MRTA membership of \$105. - 4.
-Increasing MRTA membership by promoting MRTA member benefit provider Association Member BenefitsAdvisors (AMBA).
-Nationwide estimates say that 30% of education retirees will join due to these new and exciting benefits and discounts. - 5.
-Increasing MRTA membership in accordance with MRTA's 5 Year Strategic Plan initiating a BHAG of 42,000 MRTA members by 2025.
-This requires roughly 2,500 new members each year.
-NOTE: MRTA loses approximately 1,000 members annually due to death. - 6.
-Following the timeframe of the MRTA Membership Events Calendar to coordinate membership campaigns statewide. - 7.
-Working with the MRTA Retirement Education Committee to promote "Keeping Missouri Communities Strong with Experienced School Teachers": - a.
-By promoting and protecting strong defined benefit plans such as PSRS/PEERS. - b.
-By attending beginning of the school year educator gatherings such as health fairs, convocations, etc. and to periodically deliver MRTA materials, including MRTF Grant Applications, to the teachers and support staff in every building. - 8.
-Initiating marketing programs toward recruiting Public Education Employees Retirement System (PEERS/Support Staff) retirees as MRTA members such as the distribution of the MRTA PEERS Membership Brochure.
+Increase the current MRTA membership renewal rate of 73.01% to 77% by the end of 2024 and to 80% by the end of 2025. - a.
+Promote the advantage of automatic dues renewal via the MRTA website for payment of MRTA dues. - b.
+Grow and organize MRTA and local unit social media outreach as well as membership campaigns and membership recruitment via Zoom, Facebook, emails, phone calls, and other forms of contact. - c.
+Offer the convenience of paying a three-year MRTA membership. - 4.
+Increase MRTA membership by promoting MRTA member benefit provider Association Member Benefits Advisors (AMBA).
+Nationwide estimates say that 30% of education retirees will join due to these benefits and discounts.
+MRTA members can save up to \$10,000 annually with these benefits. - 5.
+Coordinate membership campaigns with the state office.
+These campaigns should include beneficiaries of all public education retirees and Public Education Employees Retirement System (PEERS) retirees as MRTA members such as the distribution of the MRTA PEERS Membership Brochure. - 6.
+Work with the MRTA Retirement Education Committee to: